tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/kubernetes_cluster.html.markdown

 * `issuer` - (Optional) Specify service-account-issuer.
 * `jwks_uri` - (Optional) Specify service-account-jwks-uri.

+The `cluster_audit` object supports the following:

+* `enabled` - (Required) Specify weather the Cluster Audit enabled.
+NOTE: Enable Cluster Audit will also auto install Log Agent.
+* `log_set_id` - (Optional) Specify id of existing CLS log set, or auto create a new set by leave it empty.
+* `topic_id` - (Optional) Specify id of existing CLS log topic, or auto create a new topic by leave it empty.

 The `cluster_extra_args` object supports the following:

 * `kube_apiserver` - (Optional, ForceNew) The customized parameters for kube-apiserver.